 Locally, the month started with the Appleton Common Council unanimously passing Maiyoua Thao’s resolution condemning xenophobia and anti-Asian racism and hate.
 Although the process was slower and more tortuous than expected, it provided a chance for many local allies to vocalize their support for the AAPI community, including the Community Foundation, United Way Fox Cities, YMCA, and many other organizations and individuals.
 This support was so meaningful and appreciated—and helped to make a difference.

 AAPI Heritage month will always be a time for me to reflect on my identity & continue learning about the history of the AAPI peoples here in this country, because that is my heritage and history.

-Check out our report to the community!
 What does a Community Foundation do?
 Glad you asked!
 Learn more here.